SeattleCentral/ITC110/notes/notes08.md

-# Notes from February 1st 2018
+# Notes from January 31st 2018
 “One of the more common motivations for writing comments is bad code.
 We write a module and we know it is confusing and disorganizd.
 We know it's a mess.
 So we say to ourselves, *"Ooh, I'd better comment that!"* No!
 You'd better clean it!”

 <cite>- Rober C. Martin, *Clean Code*</cite>